Freed Family Pitch Competition

 PLEASE READ:

-Financial awards will be paid to an individual student*, not the startup listed in the application, and will be awarded for the Fall 2024 semester.
-An increase in resources, including a financial award as a result of performance in the Freed Family Pitch Competition, may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to students.
-Finally, financial awards may be used to pay outstanding payments owed to the university.
+Winners will receive cash awards via scholarships for the Fall 2025 semester.
+An increase in resources — including a financial award as a result of performance in the Freed Family Pitch Competition — may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to students.
+Financial awards may be used to pay outstanding payments owed to the University or some types of student loan payments.

-*NOTE: Any financial awards earned in the Freed Family Pitch Competition will be rendered to the individual student who is listed as the primary person for the startup on the online application.
+Cash awards will only be issued to individual students, not companies.
+Any financial awards earned in the Freed Family Pitch Competition will be rendered to the individual student who is listed as the primary contact for the startup on the written application.
 If there are multiple team members associated with a startup that receives an award, it is up to the team members to decide how to divide the money amongst themselves.
 We encourage competing teams to discuss this prior to the event.
 The Herb Kelleher Entrepreneurship Center will not mediate or intervene in any disputes regarding the division of financial awards among team members.

 Services such as office space, marketing, software licensing or logistic support may be offered by sponsors as part of the winnings.
 These types of additional prizes are not distributed through the Herb Kelleher Entrepreneurship Center and should be coordinated directly from the provider to the recipients.